semaphoreci/docs/docs/essentials/build-matrix.md

 ---
-Description: This guide shows how to set up a job matrix: dynamically-created parallel jobs with different environment variables.
+Description: This guide shows how to set up a job matrix.
+Dynamically-created parallel jobs with different environment variables.
 ---

 # Job Matrix